When logging in to Clipchamp, some users might see a version of this message:

 To try this option at your own risk, go to chrome://flags/#ignore-gpu-blacklist in a new tab, and next to Override software rendering list choose Enabled, then relaunch Chrome:

-This will disable the blacklist and possibly allow access to Create.
+This will disable the blacklist and possibly allow access to Clipchamp.

-For further tips on ensuring your computer and browser settings are optimal for the best experience with our video editor, see: make sure Create works well for you.
+For further tips on ensuring your computer and browser settings are optimal for the best experience with our video editor, see: make sure Clipchamp works well for you.

-If the above steps don't help, it might be that your computer does not satisfy the hardware requirements to ensure Create works as expected.
-Your available memory/RAM should be at least 4 GB and your machine should be a 64-Bit computer running a 64-bit OS and the 64-bit version of Chrome.
+If the above steps don't help, it might be that your computer does not satisfy the hardware requirements to ensure Clipchamp works as expected.
+Your available memory/RAM should be at least 8 GB (preferably 16 GB) and your machine should be a 64-bit computer running a 64-bit OS and the 64-bit version of Chrome.

-If you're working with a computer that doesn't meet these requirements, the editor may still work, but be aware that you could encounter problems, and would likely have a better experience on a different computer.
+If you're working with a computer that doesn't meet these requirements, Clipchamp may still work, but be aware that you could encounter problems, and will likely have a better experience on a different computer.